 A while later my sister joined us and when I asked about her massage, her feedback was, “Good.”
 I couldn’t get much enthusiasm out of her, but that’s how kids are these days.
 At her age, my response to “How was your foot massage in the first class lounge?” would have been much more Sue Heck-ish, but I guess I have no chill as the kids say these days.

 We spent a few more hours at the lounge, though my brother and I didn’t visit the spa.
-My sister got a foot massage she seemed to enjoy.
 If you do visit The Pier and want to experience what the spa has to offer, be sure to sign up for an appointment right as you arrive.
 My sister didn’t have to wait long, but during busier times you might have to.

 Subscribe to Blog via Email